-Establishing the Connection for the RS-232
+Establishing the Connection

-The firmware can be downloaded to the RAID subsystem's controller using an ANSI/VT-100 compatible terminal emulation program or web browser-based RAID Manager remote management page.
+The firmware can be downloaded to the RAID subsystem's controller using Telnet program with ZMODEM upload protocol, or via web browser-based RAID Manager remote management page.

-With terminal emulation program, you must complete the appropriate installation and configuration procedure before proceeding with the firmware upgrade.
-Whichever terminal emulation program is used must support the ZMODEM file transfer protocol.
+With Telnet, you must complete the appropriate installation and configuration procedure before proceeding with the firmware upgrade.
+The Telnet program must support the ZMODEM file transfer protocol.